Renato Mazzoncini

-Renato Mazzoncini has been appointed as CEO and Managing Director of A2A on 13 May 2020.
+Renato Mazzoncini is an Italian businessman who had a career as leader of public transport businesses.
+He is the CEO and the Managing Director of Italian energy company A2A.

-Biography
+Early life and education

-He was born in 1968 in Brescia, Italy.
-In 1992 he graduated with a Master of Science in Electrical Engineering from the Polytechnic University of Milan.
-He is married with three children.
+Mazzoncini was born in 1968 in Brescia, Italy.
+In 1992, he graduated with a Master of Science in Electrical Engineering from the Polytechnic University of Milan.
+He is married and has three children.

+Career

+Public transport

 Between 1995 and 2000, he was a member of a project team set up by Ansaldo Trasporti to build Copenhagen's automatic metro.